denzii/sinda-cms/README.md

 Kubernetes URL at https://sinda.vektio.com/ ( Meant to be only for playing around and not for production)

-Kudos to [@hushoca](https://github.com/hushoca) for letting me deploy this on his K8S infrastructure!

 ## Features
 - Dynamic page content created using data fetched from DB (Except landing page)
 - SQL Abstraction with Code first Migrations